CFIUS & FOCI

 CFIUS operates pursuant to section 721 of Title VII of the Defense Production Act of 1950, commonly known as the Exon-Florio amendment; and as implemented by Executive Order 11858, as amended.
 The Exon-Florio amendment gives the President authority to suspend or prohibit certain foreign investment transactions.
 In 2007, section 721 was substantially revised by the Foreign Investment and National Security Act of 2007 (“FINSA”).
 And in 2018, section 721 was again significantly revised by the Foreign Investment Risk Review Modernization Act of 2018 (“FIRRMA”), which became effective August 13, 2018.
 The implementing regulations are found at chapter VIII of title 31 of the Code of Federal Regulations.

-U.S. businesses engaged in certain transactions involving foreign investors may be within CFIUS’s jurisdiction.
+U.S. businesses engaged in certain transactions involving foreign investors may be within CFIUS's jurisdiction.
 If so, for transactions which CFIUS believes raise national security concerns, CFIUS can impose limitations on a foreign investment as condition of receiving CFIUS clearance.
 Additionally, CFIUS can recommend to the President of the United States to unwind or block the transaction.
 Importantly, CFIUS retains jurisdiction indefinitely to review any transaction, before or after completion.
-Pursuant to FIRRMA, mandatory filings are required for certain transactions and failure to file can result in severe penalties of up to $250,000 or the value of the transaction, whichever is greater.
+Pursuant to FIRRMA, mandatory filings are required for certain transactions and failure to file can result in severe penalties of up to $5 million or the total value of the transaction, whichever is greater.
 Additionally, the underlying transaction can be undone or blocked.

-4. What is the scope of CFIUS’s jurisdiction?
+5. What is the scope of CFIUS's jurisdiction?

 In general, the following transactions fall under CFIUS jurisdiction: